Ming Gao Ph. D.

 Senior Research Scientist

-1996 The Pennsylvania State University, University Park, PA, USA.
-Ph.D. in Plant Physiology
+Ph.D., Pennsylvania State University, University Park, PA, USA.
+(Plant Physiology)

-1992 Bloomsburg University of Pennsylvania, Bloomsburg, PA, USA.
-M.S. in Biology
+M.S., Bloomsburg University of Pennsylvania, Bloomsburg, PA, USA.
+(Biology)

 Sweetpotato genomics; phylogenetic origin of the hexaploid sweetpotato genome; genetic mechanism regulating the formation of storage roots in sweetpotato; starch biosynthesis and genetic engineering in sweetpotato; and genetic mechanism regulating starch granule formation and its size distribution.

 Office: P.O.
 Box 519; MS 2008, AGRL Room 113, Prairie View, TX 77446

 Gao, M. (Corresponding Author), Huam, J. Moallic, C., Ashu, G., Xia, Q, Stewart, L., James, M., Njiti, V., and Batanagar, D. (2012) Structure-related Properties of Sweetpotato Largely Impact The Textural Quality of Fried Chips (Submitted).